mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-2.md

 }
 {% endhighlight %}

 This is pretty common.
-The reason is that when you think about the edge cases in the test case creation phase, you probably do more so compared to the implementation phase (at least i did).
+The reason is that when you think about the edge cases in the test case creation phase, you probably do more so compared to the implementation phase (at least I did).
 This is another indicator why TDD is a good think, but that's another story.

 With this, we have seen a fairly common method in an entity.
 But sometimes it's not only a calculation on local attributes.
 Therefore let's expand the requirement so that it will get a little bit more complicated.